keithsjohnson/wardolph/README.md

-# wardolph
+#Wardolph
 Sentiment Analysis

 http://www.wardolph.com/

-#Setup
+#Technologies Used

+##Frontend
+AngularJS

+Angular JWT

+Angular Storage

+Angular UI Router

+Angulartics

+JQuery

+Bootstrap

+##Backend
+NodeJS

+MongoDB

+SocketIO

+Twit

+Sentiment

+Express

+Express JWT

+#Getting Started

+##Environment
+Make sure you have NodeJS and MongoDB installed.
+NPM will install with NodeJS.

+Install Git as well

+##Setup
+Checkout this git project

+After checkout browse to the newly checked out folder called wardolph

-Install node modules with command below:
+Install node modules with command "npm install"
-"npm install"
-no need for npm install async express sentiment socket.io twit mongodb

-please change the /server/conf.js file and add your twitter configurations.
+Now Configure your project in /server/conf.js

+Tell this project where mongoDB is installed.

-You can get them by creating a new twitter App and allowing it access to your account.
+Add Twitter configuration.
+Create a new twitter app to get your configuration.
+Also allow it access to your account.

-#start
+#Start
 run mongodb

 run node app file /server/server.js